vigata/traffic-signal-detector/README.md

 ## 0. Setup
+Requirements
-This project needs separate big files that are not included by default in the repository.
+* This project needs separate big files that are not included by default in the repository.
 Run `setup.sh` to download models and validation images and videos.
+* Python 3 is required with the following libraries
+    * numpy
+    * keras
+    * tensorflow
+    * opencv
+    * moviepy

 ## I. Definition